philip-johnson-2/ds5500-hw1/README.md

 ## Question 5

 For this assignment, I leveraged static plots for most of the visualizations.
 I attempted to leverage a dynamic map chart that would have used a sliding scale that would change the year that is being displayed for GDP Per Capita.
+However, I was having issues rending the slide scale.

 Advantages of Interactive Charts:
 The biggest advantage of using interactive charts is that it gives the user/viewer of the visualizations more freedom in exploring the data themselves.
 The user can come up with their own questions they would like to answer and try and explore and come up with a solution themselves.